 Hence, you can contract a next-door neighbour for the job, provided he can deliver quality service.
 A service without shipping cost is usually pocket-friendly.

-The supported platform scaffold can be re-used, hence, it is generally preferred than other scaffolds.
+The supported platform scaffold can be re-used, hence, it is generally preferred to other scaffolds.

 However, do not make price be an excuse for choosing a scaffold that is not ideal for your project.

 You must consider safety first, then other factors such as price can be noted.
 It will be unprofessional and unwise to avoid the recommended scaffold due to financial constraints.

 I’m certain the lives of people are important to you and you won’t want to endanger anyone.

 You’d definitely agree with me that no one is an island of knowledge, right?

 That is why it is necessary for you to take advice from people who are more experienced in this field.
 You never can tell, they could suggest a scaffolding company around your location that would be able to recommend the best scaffold for your project.